sudara/pamplejuce/README.md

 ## How does this all work at a high level?

-If you are new to CMake, I suggest you read up about [JUCE and CMmake on my blog!](https://melatonin.dev/blog/how-to-use-cmake-with-juce/).
+If you are new to CMake, I suggest you read up about [JUCE and CMake on my blog!](https://melatonin.dev/blog/how-to-use-cmake-with-juce/).

 ## Can I see some examples?